Growing wildfire threatens hundreds of homes north of Los Angeles

 Evacuation centers were opened at a high school and the county fairgrounds, media reported.

-Reporting by Brendan O'Brien in Milwaukee; Editing by Nick Macfie and Jacqueline Wong
+Reporting by Brendan O'Brien in Milwaukee; Editing by Catherine Evans